diva-exchange/i2p-sam/README.md

 # I2P SAM

 An I2P SAM library: enabling applications to communicate through the I2P network.
-I2P is a secure "privacy-by-design" network.
+I2P is a "privacy-by-design" network.

 To get I2P up and running, take a look at the project: https://codeberg.org/diva.exchange/i2p